Want know where to get the coolest souvenirs? Skip out on the stores and find a flea market. No, but really.

 Get There Early

-Now, this doesn’t necessarily mean early in the morning - some of these markets don’t start until the evening or the middle of the day.
-There’s a rad market in Singapore (Sengei Thieve’s market for volunteers living in Thailand who want to come vacation here) that’s technically open all day, but the vendors aren’t done setting up till 2:00 PM or 3:00 PM.
+Now, this doesn’t necessarily mean early in the morning.
+Some of these markets don’t start until the evening or the middle of the day.
+There’s a rad market in Singapore (Sengei Thieve’s market for volunteers living in Thailand who want to come vacation here) that’s technically open all day, but the vendors aren’t done setting up till 2:00 or 3:00 PM.

-I suggest getting there right after vendors right on time because the best stuff goes first.
+I suggest getting there right after vendors set up because the best stuff goes first.